 How does liquidity planning work with TaaS?

-BELLIN takes care of all essential requirements, providing web-based access to an application and certified hosting and data center processes which guarantee the necessary security.
+BELLIN takes care of all essential requirements, providing web-based access to an application and a certified cloud service as well as data center processes which guarantee the necessary security.
 Gone are the days of manual data gathering via various communication channels and the tedious analysis of data.
 Gone too is the uncertainty regarding the source of information and whether data is up to date.